19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 Sections 84A(1A)(b), (3), (7C) and (14), 84D(9) and (9A), 84E(15) and (15A) and 84FA(16)

-Composition, Constitution and Proceedings of Collective Sale Committee
+Composition, constitution and proceedings of collective sale committee

 Members of collective sale committee